Year one and two

 At the start of the course, in the September of your first year, there is a one-day online induction event.
 Since students on the course are spread across the globe, attendance in the live sessions is not compulsory, but it is highly recommended.
 Recordings of the sessions are made available for those who are unable to attend live.
 This event gives you the chance to meet fellow students on your course and talk to tutors about course content, learning and assessment methods and what’s expected of you as a part-time student.

 You’ll also have the chance to meet students who have completed the taught component of the MSc, and you’ll gain an insight into the experiences of those who have graduated from this course.
 There is also the opportunity to meet representatives from the Institute of Concrete Technology and learn how the course matches on to their professional requirements.

 From there you’ll study four modules spread over the next two years covering different aspects of concrete technology such as the constituent materials of concrete, thermal movements, strength development, fire resistance, life cycle costing, formwork and sustainability.
 You’ll work on a series of group and individual projects online to apply your knowledge and develop your skills.

-If you undertake the MSc, you will have an opportunity to carry out independent research on a contemporary topic that is relevant to the construction industry in Year 3.
+In the final year of the course, you will have an opportunity to carry out independent research on a contemporary topic that is relevant to the construction industry.
 This will enable you to use the scientific knowledge gained during the taught modules, apply it to a more contextual situation and present the outcome of the research in a comprehensive technical report.

 Want to find out more about your modules?